Nirmal2310/NANOTAXI/README.md

 - Richer Insights from various Downstream analyses and publication-ready plots
 - Offline Analysis using different pipelines available for Nanopore Sequencing

-## Combination of Classification tools and Databases utilised by NANOPORE
+## Combination of Classification tools and Databases utilised by NANOTAXI

 | Tool | Mode | GTDB | REFSEQ | GSR | MIMT | EMU DB |
 |------|------|------|--------|-----|------|--------|